 - Place your eggs in the pot and bring to a boil.

-- Reduce the heat to low and put the lid on the pot.
+- Remove from heat and cover with lid.
 Set a timer for 13 minutes.

 - Now, drain the water.
 Add ice cold water and 1/4 cup of white vinegar.